-We concluded from the results of our study that Hemorrhoidectomy along with lateral internal Sphincterotomy (LIS) in patients with 3rd and 4thdegree hemorrhoids is a better choice to reduce postoperative pain and morbidity as well.
+We concluded from the results of our study that Hemorrhoidectomy along with lateral internal Sphincterotomy (LIS) in patients with 3rd and 4th-degree hemorrhoids is a better choice to reduce postoperative pain and morbidity as well.

-Ethical permission: Liaquat University of Medical & Health Sciences, ERC letter No. LUMHS/REC/-619.
+Ethical permission: Liaquat University of Medical & Health Sciences ERC letter No. LUMHS/REC/-619, dated: 01-06-2017.

 Conflict of Interest: There is no conflict of interest among the authors.
 Financial Disclosure / Grant Approval: There was no funding agency.

 Data Sharing Statement: The data that support the findings of this study are available on request from the corresponding author.
-The data are not publicly available due to privacy or ethical restrictions.
+The data are not publicly available due to privacy or ethical restrictions

-AUTHOR CONTRIBUTION
+AUTHOR CONTRIBUTIONS

-Memon AI: Concept & idea, analysis, script writing Kumar H: Data collection, analysis Bhatti AM: Data collection, analysis, statistical writing Latif S: Data collection Naz T: Data collection Shazmah: Data collection
+Memon AI: Concept & idea, analysis, script writing

+Kumar H: Data collection, analysis

+Bhatti AM: Data collection, analysis, statistical writing

+Latif S: Data collection

+Naz T: Data collection

+Shazmah: Data collection